Infrared signature of active massive black holes in nearby dwarf galaxies: BH mass versus stellar mass scaling relation

 The errors on the BH mass were calculated from the uncertainties in the bolometric luminosity measurements and were found to be $\sim$0.2~dex.
-However, the main source of uncertainty in this measurement is the value of $L_{bol}/L_{Edd}$ which we have assumed to be the same for all sources but that most likely varies for each source.
+However, the main source of uncertainty in this measurement is the value of $L_{bol}/L_{Edd}$, which we have assumed to be the same for all sources but instead most likely varies for each source.
 As can be seen in Figure~\ref{fig:mstar_bhmass}, simply allowing this value to vary from 0.01 to 1.0 reproduces most of the scatter seen in the data.

-We compare in Figure~\ref{fig:bhmassIR_bhmassopt} the black hole mass estimates computed from the IR luminosity and those computed from the [OIII]~$\lambda$5007 line flux from the works of MRBGD, for a subsample of 256 galaxies for which we were able to find a match.
-The BH mass cutoff of \citet{greene07} was $2 \times 10^6$\msol\ (6.3 in log space, see their Figure 1) and this cutoff is easily noticeable in the diagram.
-This comparison clearly shows that the BH mass estimates computed from the [OIII]~$\lambda$5007 line flux systematically underestimates the BH mass.
-Given that the [OIII]~$\lambda$5007 line flux to bolometric correction is very uncertain ($L_{bol} \simeq 174 - 3500 \times L_{5007}$), depends on extinction correction, and is much larger than the 12 micron to bolometric correction of $\sim 8$, this is not surprising.
-This comparison highlights the fact that the IR method is a more robust method for estimating BH masses.
+We compare in Figure~\ref{fig:bhmassIR_bhmassopt} the black hole mass estimates computed from the IR luminosity and those computed from the [OIII]~$\lambda$5007 line flux from the works of MRBGD, for the subsample of 248 galaxies for which we were able to find a match.
+The BH mass cut-off of \citet{greene07} was $2 \times 10^6$\msol\ (6.3 in log space, see their Figure 1) and this cut-off is easily seen in the diagram.
+Although some BH mass estimates are in agreement, the majority are not.
+The BH mass estimates computed from the [OIII]~$\lambda$5007 line flux are systematically lower than the BH mass estimates computed using the IR method.